 To gain a true history of Dubuque, you have to go all the way back to the 1700s.
 The first European settler arrived in the region in 1785.
-Julien Dubuque, had received permission from Spain to mine the lead rich deposits in and around the bluffs of the Mississippi River.
+Julien Dubuque had received permission from Spain to mine the lead-rich deposits in and around the bluffs of the Mississippi River.
 The ownership of the territory would change hands after the Louisiana Purchase in 1803.
 In 1837, more than two decades after Dubuque’s death, the city would be officially chartered and named after the original pioneer.
 Having a chance to discover Dubuque attractions, eateries, and sights was an opportunity we were not going to pass up.

 We want to thank Travel Dubuque and the local businesses for their hospitality.
 Rest assured that all opinions are ours.

 A big part of a successful blogging trip includes establishing a working relationship with the local tourism bureau.
 Travel Dubuque helped us identify key destinations, that would be a perfect fit for our audience.
 After a quick stop at their downtown location, we had all of the information we needed for a successful visit.
-Always remember to check out the local visitors center for brochures, tips, and even coupons for local businesses.
+Always remember to check out the local visitors’ center for brochures, tips, and even coupons for local businesses.

 Iowa’s First City

 As we began to explore Dubuque sights, we discovered that it is not just the oldest city in Iowa.
 In fact, it is one of the oldest settlements west of the Mississippi River.
-This river city was built by hard working immigrants, who came to the region in search of a better life.
-While the early commerce focused on mining, the city would later become an industrial mecca.
+This river city was built by hard-working immigrants, who came to the region in search of a better life.
+While early commerce focused on mining, the city would later become an industrial mecca.
 Some of the main industries were logging, mill-work, meat packing, and even button making.
 We found out that this particular industry derived from the mother-of-pearl that was harvested from shells gathered from the nearby river.

 Getting Back to Nature

 Since the best way to discover Dubuque history is from the beginning, it just makes sense that we head to the Mines of Spain.
 This area was originally inhabited by the Mesquakie tribe.
 Evidence shows that they were working lead mines prior to the Revolutionary War.
-They also dealt in fur trading with French trappers who visited the region.
+They also dealt with fur trading with French trappers who visited the region.
 The area is covered with hiking trails and offers a chance to get back to nature.
 A visit to the Mines of Spain also brings with it plenty of amazing views from the bluffs overlooking the Mississippi River.
-While we were in the neighborhood, we decided to add in a visit to Crystal Lake Cave.
+While we were in the neighborhood, we decided to add a visit to Crystal Lake Cave.
 This spelunking venue was accidentally discovered by a lead miner in 1868.
-A brief history of the cave can be found in one of our previous articles, along with some photos from underground.
+A brief history of the cave can be found in one of our previous articles, along with some photos from the underground.
 (Explore the cave here.)

 Bird’s Eye View

 Now that we had explored the underground world on which Dubuque lies, it was time to see it from a different perspective.
 A visit to the Fenelon Place Elevator offers an opportunity for a historic ride up the bluffs.
 Touted as the “World’s Shortest Railway”, we found that it is extremely popular with locals and visitors alike.
-We have to say that the views found from above was fantastic.
-From the top we could see out across the downtown area and over the Mississippi River Valley.
+We have to say that the views found above are fantastic.
+From the top, we could see out across the downtown area and over the Mississippi River Valley.
 You definitely want to include this stop on your itinerary.
 (Take a ride here.)